kodecocodes/i9t/testing/testing.markdown

 ![bordered bezel](/images/uiRecording.png)

 The UI recording button builds and launches your app.
 Once that's done, "act out" the the steps of your tests.
-Tap on *Ray's Full Body Workout*, scroll down and tap *Select & Workout*.
-Finally, dismiss the alert view by tapping OK and tap the back button.
+Tap on **Ray's Full Body Workout**, scroll down and tap **Select & Workout**.
+Finally, dismiss the alert controller by tapping **OK** and finally tap the back button.

-Your test method should look like so:
+Your generated test method should look like so:

 ```swift
 func testRaysFullBodyWorkout() {